 Hyper Beam to the face in 3…2…1.

-Even if pokémon trainers weren’t being brutally murdered every step of the way, what makes you think the pokémon would fare any better?
-In reality there is only one way Ekans versus Rattata is going to end and it involves somebody needing a new pokémon and someone else saving money on feeding their Ekans.
+Even if Pokémon trainers weren’t being brutally murdered every step of the way, what makes you think the Pokémon would fare any better?
+In reality there is only one way Ekans versus Rattata is going to end and it involves a dead rat and a full snake.

 Not to mention the very idea of enslaving animals in order to have them battle for our amusement is pretty gruesome.
 Every real world example of this, such as cock fighting, dog fighting etc. is both banned throughout the civilised world and reviled by pretty much all of its inhabitants.
 So why would it be any more acceptable just because those animals are a million times more dangerous?